reibuehl/SDPmote/README.md

 export LD_LIBRARY_PATH=.
 make
 ```
-make sure mjpeg-streamer is running, best to run it as a deamon (or try with screen (```sudo apt-get install screen```)), look at 'raspi_stream' (in the root umcam folder, after the installation), configure for your input device, make it executable and run it.
+make sure mjpeg-streamer is running BEFORE umcam starts, best to run it as a deamon (or try with screen (```sudo apt-get install screen```)), look at 'raspi_stream' (in the root umcam folder, after the installation), configure for your input device, make it executable and run it.

 The command I Use for the raspi cam:
 ```